Soldier participating in ACFT level 2 to show military fitness. (New Jersey National Guard photo by Mark C. Olsen)

 Understand job-specific physical fitness tests

-In the last few years, the Army, Marine Corps, and Air Force started conducting job-specific physical fitness tests that use the same standards for both men and women.
-The change was made in an effort to maximize deployability, reduce training costs, and ensure all Military Service Members can perform at their best.
+In the last few years, the Army, Marine Corps, and Air Force began conducting job-specific physical fitness tests that use the same standards for both men and women.
+The change was made to maximize deployability, reduce training costs, and ensure all Military Service Members can perform at their best.

-The Army currently uses the Occupational Physical Assessment Test.
-The Marines have MOS Specific Physical Standards (MSPS).
-The Air Force has Tier 2 Physical Standards.
-The idea is to identify members early in their careers who will be physically able to perform the intense physical requirements of ground combat arms (GCA) jobs.
+The Army currently uses the Occupational Physical Assessment Test (OPAT).
+The Marines use MOS Specific Physical Standards (MSPS).
+The Air Force uses Tier 2 Physical Standards.
+The goal is to identify members early in their careers who can meet the intense physical demands of ground combat arms (GCA) jobs.

 Army OPAT